 After you place elements inside a Container in the Layers panel, it becomes a bounding box for the elements within it on the canvas.
 If you resize the Container, the elements within it will get resized too.
-You can move and resize them individually inside the Container in Canvas View.
-You can’t, however, move them outside the Container bounding box.
-Nor can you multi-select them with the elements outside the Container in the same scene.
+You can move and resize elements individually inside the Container in Canvas View but you cannot move them outside the Container bounding box.
+You can also create a Container within a Container by grouping the container and additional elements.

 Here’s what you need to keep in mind when working with Container elements:

 - Any elements that you place inside a Container using the Layers panel are automatically resized relative to the size of the Container.
 They also retain their relative original placement on the screen.